-- A. The applicant must hold a master's degree from an institution approved by a recognized accrediting agency. - B. The applicant must be eligible to re-enter in good standing the last college or university attended.
-C. The applicant must present evidence, by official transcript, of a grade point average of no lower than 3.50 (figured on an A equals 4.0 scale) on previous graduate course work.
-Applicants must also submit official transcripts from all other institutions they attended. - D. The applicant must have at least three (3) letters of recommendation from professionals in the field who can comment on the applicant's readiness for doctoral work. - E. Applicants must present results from the General test of the Graduate Record Examinations (GRE). - F. Applicants must submit other materials specified by departments, e.g., writing samples, statement of purpose, and/or resumes.
-See specific departmental requirements for this information. - G. The appropriate department chair, college dean, and the Graduate Dean must be satisfied that the applicant shows promise of satisfying graduate degree requirements.
+- A. The applicant must hold a master's degree from an institution approved by a recognized accrediting agency. - B. The applicant must be eligible to re-enter in good standing the last college or university attended. - C. The applicant must present evidence, by official transcript, of a grade point average of no lower than 3.50 (figured on an A equals 4.0 scale) on previous graduate course work.
+Applicants must also submit official transcripts from all other institutions they attended. - D. The applicant must have at least three (3) letters of recommendation from persons qualified to assess the applicant's readiness for doctoral work. - E. Applicants must present results from the General test of the Graduate Record Examinations (GRE). - F. Applicants must submit other materials specified by departments, e.g., writing samples, statement of purpose, and/or resumes.
+See specific departmental requirements for this information.
+For test information call the University Testing Center (266-6123). - G. The appropriate department chair, college dean, and the Graduate Dean must be satisfied that the applicant shows promise of satisfying graduate degree requirements. - H. International students should submit TOEFL scores (call 266-6123).